 Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
 If it’s moldy, you can clean it by pouring watered-down bleach through the tube to sanitize the line.
 Or you can replace the tube.

 Clean the drain port using a small, round paintbrush.
 Hook up the drain tube and restore power.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Never Forget a Tune-Up Again

-Annual air conditioner maintenance from Freed Heating & Air Conditioning can make your system more efficient and help it last longer.
-We also offer handy service agreements, so you won’t forget to schedule your regular tune-up!
+Annual air conditioner maintenance from Freed Heating & Air Conditioning can make your equipment more efficient and help it last longer.
+We also offer handy service agreements, so you won’t forget to plan your regular tune-up!